What is email security?

 How secure is email?

-The original implementation of email protocols, including Simple Mail Transfer Protocol, Internet Message Access Protocol and Post Office Protocol 3, did not mandate the use of secure transport mechanisms, such as Secure Sockets Layer (SSL) and Transport Layer Security (TLS).
-As such, connections to and from an email server were not done over an encrypted tunnel, which means that an intercepted message could have potentially been read by anyone.
+Various factors contribute to the inherent lack of complete security in email communications.
+The original implementation of email protocols, including Simple Mail Transfer Protocol, Internet Message Access Protocol and Post Office Protocol 3, didn't mandate the use of secure transport mechanisms, such as Secure Sockets Layer (SSL)/Transport Layer Security (TLS).
+As such, connections to and from an email server weren't made over an encrypted tunnel, which means that an intercepted message could have potentially been read by anyone.

 Adding further complications, email messages are often stored on email servers in an unencrypted format.
 System administrators with access to an unencrypted email server could potentially gain access to read any email.
 A user email account can only be as secure as the server on which the email is stored.